Roushan1101/Notes_ReactJs/README.md

 To start the application:

-Install react node (on frontend directory) modules using : `npx create-react app`
+Install ReactJs.. node modules(on frontend directory) using : `npx create-react app`

 enter these command in 2 terminals:-